Digging Into GE's Japan Exit Plan

 GE Divestitures – Additional Benefit

 GE Capital required a liquidity transfusion from the Federal TLGP during the 2008 financial meltdown.
-This also led to GE's designation as a "systemically important financial institution" (SIFI), and forced its adherence to strict SIFI compliance requirements.
+This also led to GE's designation as a "systemically important financial institution" (SIFI), and adherence to strict SIFI compliance requirements.

 An additional dividend accruing to GE from selling off the majority of its GE Capital unit assets would be the removal of the SIFI designation, from what was the seventh largest U.S. lending institution.